Royal Caribbean's Anthem of the Seas 12-Day Southern Caribbean Review

 Day 5: St. Marteen

-This island is divided into two parts: the French side and the Dutch side.
-A short boat ride takes you to the Dutch side, where there is a very nice beach (though the locals will hound you to rent chairs and umbrellas—be sure to barter for the best price) and lots of great shopping.
+This island consists of two parts: the French side and the Dutch side.
+A short boat ride takes you to the Dutch side, where there is a lovely beach (though the locals will hound you to rent chairs and umbrellas—be sure to bargain for the best price) and lots of great shopping.

 The French side is famous for having one of the few nude beaches in the Caribbean, “Orient Beach.”
-Unfortunately, that side of the island was badly destroyed by the recent hurricane and we were told not to bother trying to visit there at this time.
+Unfortunately, that side of the island was affected by the recent hurricane, and we were told not to bother trying to visit there at this time.

 Yo-ho-ho, and a Bottle of Rum!

-St. Marteen has the lowest liquor prices you will find anywhere in the Caribbean, so it's the best place to stock up before heading back on board.
+St. Marteen has the lowest liquor prices you'll find anywhere in the Caribbean, so it's the best place to stock up before heading back on board.

 Day 6: Antigua

 This island is a bit depressing, to be honest.
 There was lots of peddling and pressure to take taxis and tours.
-We finally bartered and gave in to a taxi ride to Jolly Beach with our friends, where we spent about three hours soaking up the sun.
+We bargained and gave in to a taxi ride to Jolly Beach with our friends, where we spent about three hours soaking up the sun.
+We were delighted we did this as it is a pretty beach.

 Day 7: St. Lucia

-Upon arrival, we bartered for a taxi and headed for Soufriere to try out the sulfur mineral mud baths near the volcano.
-Being that I never take off my jewelry, I was shocked to learn that sulfur and sterling silver (Tiffany) do not play well together (see photo below).
+Upon arrival, we hired a taxi and headed for Soufriere to try out the sulfur mineral mud baths near the volcano.
+I never take off my "Tiffany" silver or other jewelry and learned the hard way, sulfur and sterling silver don't mix.
+Extreme oxidation affected all my pieces, which took an act of congress to fix (see photo below).

-After about three days of trying everything I could think of from my toiletry bag and a silver polishing cloth, I finally found a jewelry store in St. Kitts to score a little bag of silver paste polish that finally did the trick after three applications.
-The gold and platinum pieces were left unscathed.
+After three days of trying to clean my jewelry, I found a jewelry store in St. Kitts to score a little bag of silver paste polish that finally did the trick--after three applications!
+(My gold and platinum pieces were left unscathed).

 The mineral springs are very hot, and if you apply the mud onto your body, your skin will feel softer than a baby’s butt for 2–3 days.
 One of the locals was collecting and selling grapefruit-sized balls of this mud for $5 each (while trying not to be seen by the park’s employees).
 I bought one and will continue using it for purifying facials at home!